Nectar vs. Purple Mattress Comparison

 Like the Nectar, the Purple mattress will work on just about any bed frame setup - or even directly on the floor.

-The biggest difference in the Purple mattress is the grid-patterned “Smart Comfort Grid”.
+The biggest difference in the Purple mattress is the unique Purple Grid.
 This helps to improve both support and cooling and is one of the reasons for the popularity of the Purple Mattress.

 Firmness is essentially a measure of how hard or soft the bed feels when you lay down on it; and how much “give” there is to allow your body to sink into the mattress.
 It is largely determined by the materials used to construct the mattress, with foam density being a big factor.